GeorgiaDome 2026 Mock Draft

 Keldric Faulk , DE , Auburn

 The Cowboys secured a CB at pick 12 but can now focus on their other three needs of ILB, DE, and OLB.
 CJ Allen could very well be the pick here but he is gone in this mock.
-Jacob Rodriguez is a little rich here at 20.
+Jacob Rodriguez is a little rich here at 20 but is starting to game momentum and could be a surprise here.
 Howell/Young won't start over Gary or Ezeiruaku but would add depth but that isn't needed in round 1 for a team looking for starters.
 Enter Keldric Faulk.

 21.